 Now why did I bring the lockdowns into this?
 Because this pain does not just affect us.
 This is global.
 For centuries America was the place where the persecuted could escape to.
 The last stand on earth for liberty and the rights of mankind- which is why Ronald Reagan said that our doors should always be open “to anyone with the will and the heart to get here.”
 We were like a shining city upon a hill.
 A light for all people to look up to and seek refuge.
 And in this time of depression, we not only closed our doors, but we turned out the lights.
 Those wrestling with their own demons or oppressive governments, no longer see a shining city and millions praying for their safety, but instead a depressed land suffering with the same issues they are facing.
 The Communist Party of China is currently working on removing the freedoms and governing authority of Hong Kong, and while their people sing our national anthem and cry out for us to free them, we have closed our borders.
 It’s time for us to give them a pathway to freedom.
 If we cannot prevent the Communists from taking their home, if we cannot send missionaries to those struggling all over the world, we must be the nation God made us to be.
 A refuge.
 A refuge for pilgrims, a refuge for those escaping Castro, and now a refuge for those escaping China.
 Our government has had 4 years to ensure our safety and has nothing to show for it, except a half finished border fence and a ever-increasing suicide rate.
 If we come together now, as one nation under God, it doesn’t matter what physical trials we might face as a nation.
 But until we do, even the easiest hurtles will appear as hopeless.

 We must open the country, both to ourselves and others, immediately.
 That does not mean without order, but at least with hope.
 Make a path that any person from any place in the world can take, and at the end of that path be a place they can make home.
-Not a system bogged down by federal regulation and hypocritical standards, but a truly American tale.
+Not a system bogged down by federal regulation and hypocritical standards, but a truly American tail.
 The one most of us were told when our great grandparents entered Ellis Island.